What is a Quality Assurance Scheme?

 There are 3 basic components in a Quality Assurance Scheme:

 The audit is the inspection of the farm or factory to ensure that the food is being produced in accordance with the standards.
 The audit is conducted by independent auditors and all members of the Quality Assurance Schemes receive inspections at regular intervals to ensure compliance.
-In addition random audits are also carried out where necessary.
+In addition spot audits are also carried out where necessary.
 The auditor makes a recommendation as to whether the farm or factory is to be certified.

 After the audit is completed, and provided that the farm or factory meets the requirements of the standard, the next step in the process is certification.
 An independent certification committee makes the decision to certify.
 Certification is official confirmation that the audit has been passed and the member is then eligible to apply to use the Bord Bia Q mark on product where appropriate.
 Logos can be accessed here.